umi0410/umi0410.github.io/content/en/blog/devops/inifinite-node-scaling-with-psg-on-karpenter/index.md

 This infinite node scaling issue shows what happens when two components make different assumptions about the same resource.
-Karpenter thought nodes would have less memory (based on maxPods=20), while kubelet used the full capacity (based on maxPods=29).
+Karpenter thought nodes would have more memory (based on maxPods=20), while the kubelet set a less allocatable memory capacity (based on the assumption that up to 29 pods can still be scheduled in the ideal case).
-Both were technically correct given their inputs — they just weren't talking about the same thing.
+Both are correct under their own assumptions — the assumptions just weren't aligned.

-But beyond the immediate fix of upgrading karpenter versions, this was a good reminder for me that when we enable advanced features like Pod ENI without fully understanding and verifying them, they often affect our systems in unexpected ways.
+Beyond the immediate fix of upgrading karpenter versions, this was a good reminder for me that when we enable advanced features like Pod ENI without fully understanding and verifying them, they often affect our systems in unexpected ways.